Quintinus98/simple_shell/README.md

 The program behaves similarly to ```/bin/sh```.

-Some built in functions are defined.
+Some built-in functions are defined.
 - env
 - exit